 In very special situations, you may want to invest in a Linken's Sphere instead of BKB - generally to block specific powers that go through BKB - such as Nether Swap.

-While very expensive, the refresher orb is almost perfect for Enigmas needs.
-While it does offer stats and regen boosts, the main bonus is that it can instantly reset all your skill cooldowns including Black Hole.
+While very expensive, the refresher is almost perfect for your needs.
+While it does offer stats and regen boosts, the main bonus is that it can instantly reset all your skill cooldowns, including Black Hole.
 This means that you can use it much more frequently, or even create two black holes, one straight after the other.

-It can be worth not skilling Black Hole to level 3 if you think you can get a refresher orb, as the substantial mana cost makes it difficult to double cast.
+It can be worth not skilling Black Hole to level 3 if you think you can get a refresher, as the substantial mana cost makes it difficult to double cast.
 Remember that using your Refresher Orb will also allow you to use your Arcane Boots.

 Scythe of Vyse